 I was a political science major for the first two years of college, and now I’m remembering why.
 I’ve never known so much about my representatives’ positions or the qualifications (or lack thereof) of cabinet nominees.
 I read about world events all the time now, from varied reputable sources.
 I’m trying not to feel helpless.
 I’m trying not to feel angry.
-But I refuse to be uninformed, I refuse to let this become normal, and even when I’m not 100% sure what I even can do, I refuse to quietly watch and let fascism and hate take over this country.
+But I refuse to be uninformed, I refuse to let this become normal, and even when I’m not 100% sure what I even can do, I refuse to quietly watch and let hate take over this country.

 This fight is exhausting, and I have a newfound respect for those who have been fighting for these causes in the background for decades.
 I’m sorry it took me so long to get loud and to get involved.
-But in order to be in this for the long haul (and I am, along with many other new activists) we have to take care of ourselves, too.
+But in order to be in this for the long haul (and I am, along with many others) we have to take care of ourselves, too.
 We’re no use to anyone if we burn out.

 So, if you’re standing up for the world you believe in — a world based on mutual respect and kindness rather than fear and greed — take care of yourself, too, okay?
 A friend of mine shared this article on Facebook recently, and I highly recommend it.